vgl-hub/gfastats/README.md

 # gfastats
-A fast, efficient tool for fasta summary statistics.
+A single fast, efficient, complete tool to compute summary statistics and simultaneously manipulate *fast* (fasta, fastq [.gz])

 just `git clone` the repo and `make`.